docker/docs/desktop/wsl/index.md

 WSL 2 adds support for "Linux distros" to Windows, where each distro behaves like a VM except they all run on top of a single shared Linux kernel.

 Docker Desktop does not require any particular Linux distros to be installed.
 The `docker` CLI and UI all work fine from Windows without any additional Linux distros.
-However for the best developer experience, we recommend installing at least one additional distro and enabling Docker support by:
+However for the best developer experience, we recommend installing at least one additional distro and enable Docker support:

 1. Ensure the distribution runs in WSL 2 mode.
 WSL can run distributions in both v1 or v2 mode.